-Wittenberg University hosted the first annual LGBTQAI+ Lavender Graduation celebration virtually on Wednesday, April 28.
-Lavender Graduation is a pre-commencement celebration that honors the achievements of Wittenberg University’s LGBTQAI+ graduates.
+Wittenberg University hosted its third annual LGBTQIA+ Tiger Pride Lavender Graduation celebration on Monday, April 24, at Founders Pub of the Benham-Pence Student Center.
+Lavender Graduation is a pre-Commencement celebration that honors the achievements of Wittenberg University’s LGBTQIA+ graduates.